youdeshi/youdeshi.github.io.hexo/source/_posts/How-to-use-Hexo-in-Github-Pages-1.md

 ---
 title: How to use Hexo in Github Pages(1)
 date: 2016-05-22 19:36:26
+tags:
+- Hexo
-tags: Hexo, Github
+- Github
 ---
+___
 Setup blog generator
 ===

 ### 1. Create repositories in Github.

-- Create _<yourusername>.github.io_ repository for the Github Pages.
+- Create _username.github.io_ repository for the Github Pages.
-- Create another repository as the blog generator, I recommend using _<yourusername>.github.io.hexo_ in this case.
+- Create another repository as the blog generator, I recommend using _username.github.io.hexo_ in this case.

 ### 2. Install Hexo locally